syampillai/SODevelopment/README.md

 application logic as isolated logic units.
-The logic units can be "data classes" to represent "data objects" or pure logic for processing, UI, reporting etc. It uses [PostgreSQL](https://www.postgresql.org/) as the backend for storing data as well as logic (yes, the logic is also saved to the database).
+The logic units can be "data classes" to represent "data objects" or pure logic for processing, UI, reporting etc. It uses [PostgreSQL](https://www.postgresql.org/) as the backend for storing data as well as logic (yes, the datbase saves logic also).
+The UI part is built on top of [Vaadin](https://vaadin.com) and a couple of add-ons of Vaadin (Please see the POM file for understanding dependencies).
+[Apache POI](https://poi.apache.org/) library is utilized for the creation of Excel compatible output.

 [![](https://jitpack.io/v/syampillai/SODevelopment.svg)](https://jitpack.io/#syampillai/SODevelopment)